About the Program

 Tailored Workshops from the Welcoming Communities Program

-The workshop will be delivered by skilled facilitators who will be using numerous modalities in the training: polls, quizzes, videos, small break-out rooms, whiteboard activities, case studies (if time allows), and large group discussions.
+This workshop is delivered by skilled facilitators using numerous modalities in the training such as polls, quizzes, videos, small break-out rooms, whiteboard activities, case studies (if time allows), and large group discussions.

-The workshop will be delivered by skilled facilitators who will be using numerous modalities in the training: polls, quizzes, videos, small break-out rooms, whiteboard activities, case studies (if time allows), and large group discussions.
+This workshop is delivered by skilled facilitators using numerous modalities in the training such as polls, quizzes, videos, small break-out rooms, whiteboard activities, case studies (if time allows), and large group discussions.

-This 3-hour workshop, built on the principles of adult education, offers participants the opportunity to understand the seldom-discussed concept of micro-aggressions within the larger, lived realities of racism.
-Micro-aggressions are extremely damaging to BIPOC (Black, Indigenous, and people of color) people and newcomers in NS.
+This three-hour workshop helps participants understand the seldom-discussed concept of micro-aggressions within the larger, lived realities of racism.
+Micro-aggressions are extremely damaging to BIPOC (people who are Black, Indigenous, or People of Colour) and newcomers to Nova Scotia.
 As the workshop progresses, participants will further learn concepts such as gaslighting, and what to do when witnessing micro-aggressions.

-The workshop will be delivered by skilled facilitators who will be using numerous modalities in the training: polls, quizzes, videos, small break-out rooms, whiteboard activities, case studies (if time allows), and large group discussions.
+This workshop is delivered by skilled facilitators using numerous modalities in the training such as polls, quizzes, videos, small break-out rooms, whiteboard activities, case studies (if time allows), and large group discussions.

-The workshop will be delivered by skilled facilitators who recognize the very sensitive nature of these topics.
-They create a safe and accountable space for unlearning/relearning to occur.
-By using numerous modalities in the training (polls, quizzes, videos, small break-out rooms, whiteboard activities, case studies (if time allows), and large group discussions, they will keep the courageous conversations moving.
+Like all of our workshops, this workshop is delivered by skilled facilitators who recognize the very sensitive nature of these topics.
+For this workshop in particular, they take special care to create a safer, accountable space for unlearning/relearning to occur.
+By using numerous modalities in the training (polls, quizzes, videos, small break-out rooms, whiteboard activities, case studies (if time allows), and large group discussions), they keep the courageous conversations moving.

 On Sesame Street, they sang “Who are the people in your neighbourhood?”

-This 3-hour workshop, built on the principles of adult education, offers participants an inside look at newcomers living in our neighbourhoods in Nova Scotia, the challenges that they have faced getting here, and further, the challenges that they still face after arrival.
+In that spirit, this 3-hour workshop offers participants an inside look at newcomers living in our neighbourhoods in Nova Scotia, the challenges that they have faced getting here, and further, the challenges that they still face after arrival.

-The workshop will be delivered by skilled facilitators who will be using numerous modalities in the training: polls, quizzes, videos, small break-out rooms, whiteboard activities, case studies (if time allows), and large group discussions.
+This workshop is delivered by skilled facilitators using numerous modalities in the training such as polls, quizzes, videos, small break-out rooms, whiteboard activities, case studies (if time allows), and large group discussions.

-This three-hour workshop, built on the principles of adult education, celebrates Black heritage while also creating an accountable, safe space for discovery and dialogue around the history, challenges, and legacies of historic Black communities and for Black immigrants.
-Originally developed for Black audiences to build bridges and encourage the unification of people of African descent (Africans), a version is available for accomplices and allies as well.
+Originally developed for Black audiences to build bridges and encourage the unification of people of African descent (Africans), a second version is now available for supporters and allies as well.
 As this workshop continues to evolve based on feedback, a version tailored specifically for youth will soon be available.

-The workshop will be delivered by skilled facilitators who recognize the very delicate nature of these spaces.
-By utilizing numerous modalities in the session (polls, quizzes, videos, case studies, temperature checks, and discussions), they will keep the courageous conversations moving.
+The workshop is delivered by skilled facilitators who recognize the very delicate nature of these spaces.
+By utilizing numerous modalities in the session (polls, quizzes, videos, case studies, temperature checks, and discussions), they keep the courageous conversations moving.

 Funder